progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	 file:///tmp/test-svn/branches/my-calc-branch r76

-Wykonanie tej komendy jest równoznaczne z dwiema komendami - `git svn init` oraz `git svn fetch` - na adresie URL który podałeś.
+Uruchomienie tej komendy jest równoznaczne z dwiema komendami - `git svn init` oraz `git svn fetch` - wykonanymi na adresie URL który podałeś.
 Może to chwilę zająć.
-Testowy projekt ma tylko około 75 commitów, a kod nie jest duży, więc zajmie to tylko kilka minut.
+Testowy projekt ma tylko około 75 commitów, a kod nie jest duży, więc nie potrwa to długo.
 Jednak Git musi sprawdzić każdą wersję, po kolei i zapisać ją osobno.
 W projektach które mają setki lub tysiące commitów, może to zająć kilka godzin, a nawet dni.

 <!-- This runs the equivalent of two commands — `git svn init` followed by `git svn fetch` — on the URL you provide.
 This can take a while.
 The test project has only about 75 commits and the codebase isn’t that big, so it takes just a few minutes.
 However, Git has to check out each version, one at a time, and commit it individually.
 For a project with hundreds or thousands of commits, this can literally take hours or even days to finish. -->

 Część `-T trunk -b branches -t tags` mówi Gitowi, że to repozytorium Subversion jest zgodne z przyjętymi konwencjami tworzenia gałęzi i tagów.
 Jeżeli inaczej nazwiesz swoje katalogi trunk, branches i tags, powinieneś zmienić te opcje.
-Ze względu że jest to bardzo popularne podejście, możesz całą tą cześć zamienić opcją `-s`, która oznacza standardowy układ projektu i zakłada wszystkie te opcje.
+Ze względu na to, że jest to bardzo popularne podejście, możesz całą tą cześć zamienić opcją `-s`, która oznacza standardowy układ projektu i zakłada wszystkie te opcje.
 Poniższa komenda jest równoważna z poprzednią:

 <!-- The `-T trunk -b branches -t tags` part tells Git that this Subversion repository follows the basic branching and tagging conventions.
 If you name your trunk, branches, or tags differently, you can change these options.
 Because this is so common, you can replace this entire part with `-s`, which means standard layout and implies all those options.
 The following command is equivalent: -->